 - 1. Open a chart folder in the project. - Select the menu command Insert > S7 Software > CFC.
 The chart is inserted and assigned a default name by the system that you can change to suit your purposes.
-You will find more information about this in the Automatic naming (Page 21)
+You can find additional information on this in the following section: Automatic naming (Page 27)